 I don't go to school on Valentine's Day.

-The family had no idea obviously this was going to happen.
+The family had no idea, obviously, this was going to happen.

-It looks like a lot of people saw a troubled kid and did were trying hard to help this kid in whatever capacity they can.
+It looks like a lot of people saw a troubled kid and were trying hard to help this kid in whatever capacity they can.

-Look, it's not easy if you're, you know, an intact family, then all of a sudden you're bringing somebody into your home.
+Then all of a sudden you're bringing somebody into your home.

 And it would have been easy to track down Nicholas Cruz once they had the IP address.